sixeyed/docker-windows-workshop/part-4.md

 firefox "http://$ip"
 ```

-The web application and the message handlers are collecting metrics now, and Prometheus is scrpaing them.
+The web application and the message handlers are collecting metrics now, and Prometheus is scraping them.
 You can see the metrics data collected in the basic Prometheus UI:

 ```
 $ip = docker container inspect --format '{{ .NetworkSettings.Networks.nat.IPAddress }}' app_prometheus_1